 Bergamot is a type of citrus plant.
 Its oil is the fragrant ingredient in Earl Grey tea.
 You can also get it in supplement form.
 Bergamot is rich in polyphenols, a disease-fighting compound found in plants.

-A recent study found that taking bergamot extract for six months not only lowered triglycerides, total and bad cholesterol, and atherogenic lipoproteins (molecules that tend to build up in arteries), it also increased good (HDL) cholesterol — all of which make for a healthier heart.
+When people took bergamot extract for six months, they not ended up with lower triglycerides, total and bad cholesterol, and atherogenic lipoproteins (molecules that tend to build up in arteries).
+Bergamot also increased good (HDL) cholesterol — all of which make for a healthier heart.

 People have used this sweet apple pie spice for centuries for its health-promoting traits.
 Chemicals found in cinnamon, including cinnamaldehyde and cinnamic acid, act as antioxidants — fighting off free radicals and harmful organisms.

-Cinnamon also reduces systemic redness and swelling and balances lipid levels in the blood.
+Cinnamon also reduces systemic redness and swelling and balances blood lipid (fat) levels.
 A daily serving of cinnamon promotes normal blood sugar and blood pressure, both of which keep the heart healthy.
 You can buy cinnamon in stick form or ground in a jar — and it is an increasingly popular supplement, which concentrates the helpful compounds.